ameego/project-bootstrap/README.txt

 4. Install Sass
 	sudo gem install sass

-5. Get all the dependencies required to build the project.
-Run command in project directory. npm install
+5. Run command in project directory `npm install` to get all the dependencies required to build the project.

 TO RUN THE BUILD (has to be done from the folder of the project)
     $ grunt